AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Related Work

-\textbf{Application of Superpixel} The pre-computed superpixel segmentation could be viewed as a type of weak label or prior knowledge to benefit many downstream tasks, it could be integrated into deep learning pipeline to provide guidance so that some important image properties (e.g., boundaries) could be better preserved~\cite{app_add1,app_add2,app_add3,app_add4,app_add5}.
+The pre-computed superpixel segmentation could be viewed as a type of weak label or prior knowledge to benefit many downstream tasks like image \& video segmentaion~\cite{wei2,wei7,wei9,hrnet,seg}, object detection~\cite{qian1,qian2}, image super-resolution~\cite{iccv231} and so on.
+The superpixels could be integrated into deep learning pipeline to provide guidance so that some important image properties (e.g., boundaries) could be better preserved~\cite{app_add1,app_add2,app_add3,app_add4,app_add5,eccv241,cvpr24}.
 For example, KwaK \etal~\cite{SP_Pool1} utilize the superpixel segmentation to perform a region-wise pooling to make the pooled feature have better semantic compactness.
 In ~\cite{medical_sp}, Cheng \etal consider the superpixel as pseudo label and attempt to boost the image segmentation by identifying more semantic boundary.
 Besides benefiting the image segmentation or feature pooling, superpixel also provides flexible ways to represent the image data.
 He \etal~\cite{spcnn} convert 2D images patterns into 1D sequential representation, such a novel representation allows the deep network to explore the long-range context of the image.
+Gadde \etal~\cite{sp_pool2} propose a bilateral inception module that propagates information between superpixels, the authors target on capturing more structure information with the guidance of superpixel.
 Liu \etal~\cite{DEL} learn the similarity between different superpixels, the developed framework could produce different grained segmentation regions by merging the superpixels according to the learned superpixel similarity.
+In~\cite{sp_attack}, Dong \etal utilize the superpixel to guide the attention procedure and develop a robust adversarial attack framework.
+Besides images, superpixel could also benefit the video-related tasks.
+For example, Wang~\etal~\cite{sp_app1} treat the superpixel as a prior knowledge and integrate it into a video segmentation framework, the author use the superpixel to perform spatial and temporal pooling, which could provide good guidance for the video segmentation.